Before we compare Webull Vs Robinhood, we should talk a bit about overall investing methods.

 Webull arrived at the party in 2017, and since then has become a powerhouse in the fintech brokerage world.

-Like Robinhood, Webull offers free trades on stocks, ADR’s, ETF’s and, as of November 2019, Options.
-They lack cryptocurrency, so if you specifically wanted that feature you should use Robinhood.
+Like Robinhood, Webull offers free trades on stocks, ADR’s, ETF’s and Options.

 Webull also offers short-selling on certain stocks, which is something Robinhood doesn’t do at the moment.